 This project aims to fill this gap by examining the significance of these channels of influence for broader arms export patterns.
 It further explores the ways in which arms supply decisions and defense industrial relationships interact with exporters’ foreign policy goals towards conflict-affected areas and belligerents.

 “Weaponized storytelling à la française: Demystifying France’s narratives around its arms export policies,” by Emma Soubrier (World Peace Foundation, April 1, 2022).
 The Report argues that French storytelling about its weapons exports include that its processes are already “strict, transparent and responsible” enough as they are and that weapons sales are an intrinsically essential support to the country’s strategic autonomy and foreign policy interests.
 Analysis of exports to five conflict zones suggests that this self-perception is at best incomplete, at worst, erroneous.
+Access the full report in English or French.

 “On the Front Lines: Conflict zones and U.S. Arms Exports,” by Jennifer Erickson (World Peace Foundation, March 23, 2022).
 The Report finds that conflict does little to alter existing intergovernmental arms trade relationships, even when recipients’ policies and practices do not serve US interests.
 In contrast, there is unlikely to be an established pre-conflict arms trade between supplier states and armed rebel groups.
 Instead, the United States may initiate or facilitate arms supplies – small arms especially – as a form of political and military support during conflict.
 This occurs despite the risk that small arms are frequently diverted to illicit markets or to groups opposed to the United States.